Angelina County, Texas

 Angelina County (/ˌændʒəˈliːnə/ AN-jə-LEE-nə) is a county located in the U.S. state of Texas.
 It is in East Texas and its county seat is Lufkin.

 As of the 2020 census, the population was 86,395.
 The Lufkin, TX Micropolitan Statistical Area includes all of Angelina County.

 It was formed in 1846 from Nacogdoches County.
-It is named for a Hasinai Native American woman who assisted early Spanish missionaries and was named Angelina by them.
+It is named for a Hasinai Native American woman who assisted early Spanish missionaries and was called Angelina by them.